SOUTH KOREA COUNTRY GUIDE

 Businesses operating in certain industries may be required to take additional steps or apply for permits.

-Financial Markets and Stocks in South Korea
+Trading Stocks in South Korea

 South Korea’s stock market has grown substantially over the past decade, and is projected to increase its market capitalization even further.

-The Korea Exchange (KRX) is headquartered in the metropolitan city of Busan.
-There are over 2,400 listings on the KSE with a total capitalization above 2,500 trillion Korean won – or about US$2.5 billion.
+You’ll find above 2,500 listings on the KSE with a total capitalization above 3 trillion Korean won – or about US$2 billion.

 Korean’s stock market is broken down into three main indices: the KOSPI, KOSDAQ, and KRX 100.
-Whereas the KOSPI tracks all Korean stocks, the KOSDAQ focuses on tech stocks, and the KRX 100 only includes the top hundred.
+Whereas the KOSPI tracks all Korean stocks, the KOSDAQ focuses on tech companies, and the KRX 100 only includes the top hundred.

 Foreigners are allowed to freely purchase stocks on the KSE.
 Non-Korean citizens don’t face any additional restrictions compared to local investors.